sergtello/powerflex-sprocket-api/README.md

 http://127.0.0.1:8000/docs

 If you had set the variable PATH_PREFIX, then the address should be: http://127.0.0.1:8000/{PATH_PREFIX}/docs

+When prompted for credentials use the ones defined in the DOCS_AUTH_USERNAME and DOCS_AUTH_PASSWORD variables.

 The web page that hosts the interactive Swagger documentation should load: